hyperaudio/hyperaudio-lite-editor/README.md

 ### How to Use

-Edit in the usual way.
-Double-click on words to navigate.
+Edit in the usual way – add punctuation, create and merge paragraphs etc. Place speaker names in square brackets ie [Maria].
+It's recommended that in order to maintain word timings you don't paste large blocks of text.
+Double-click on words to set the playhead at that point.

 ### Alternative Versions